apache/nuttx/tools/README.txt

          Ubuntu under Windows 10 (u), or Windows native (n).
 Default Linux -a <appsdir> provides the relative path to the apps/ directory.
 Default ../apps -t <topdir> provides the absolute path to top nuttx/ directory.
-Default $PWD/../nuttx -j <ncpus> passed on to make.
+Default $PWD/../nuttx -p only print the list of configs without running any builds -j <ncpus> passed on to make.
 Default:  No -j make option -d enables script debug output
       -x exit on build failures